bas0N/calln/README.md

 ### Handling responses

-To handle response with handlin, you first need to import the handleResponse method:
+To handle response with handlin, you first need to import the handleResponse method to your controller:

 ```ts
 import { handleResponse } from "handlin";